raaudain/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    - Sessions are used to persist authentication across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    - Bcrypt hashes the stored passwords.

 - [ ] What does bcrypt do to slow down attackers?

+    - Bcrypt hashes a password multiple times which increases the time needed to crack the password.

 - [ ] What are the three parts of the JSON Web Token?

+    - The header, payload, and signature.

 ## Minimum Viable Product